MyreMylar/pygame_gui/docs/source/index.rst

 Documentation - Home Page
 ===================================================

-Pygame GUI is a module to help you make graphical user interfaces in for games written in pygame.
+Pygame GUI is a module to help you make graphical user interfaces for games written in pygame.
 The module is firmly forward looking and is designed to work on Pygame 2 and Python 3.
-Some features may not work on earlier versions of pygame and its doubtful whether any of it works under Python 2.
+Some features may not work on earlier versions of pygame, and it's doubtful whether any of it works under Python 2.

 Features